-How to choose the right weight plates
+How to choose the best weight plates for you

-First things first.
 It’s worth researching what kind of barbell (or dumbbell, if opting for smaller plates) you own or plan to buy.
 The larger Olympic standard bars, which you’ll often find in the gym, pack a 2-inch sleeve diameter, so won’t be able to house the smaller standard or studio discs, which come with a 1-inch diameter hole in the centre.

 Rubber weight plates are typically covered in a urethane coating, and although they don’t smell particularly pleasant when new, they do protect floors a bit when dropping them and, on the whole, prove easier to handle.

 Plus, there are rubber plates that come with grips or cutouts for use away from the barbell, meaning targeted bicep curls and shoulder-strengthening raises can be performed.
 That said, those rubber plates without handles can be very slippery and actually end up being a hassle to handle.
-You might want to chalk up beforehand.
+You might want to chalk it up beforehand.

-The different types of weight plates available
+What are the different types of weight plates?

 Studio, Home or Standard Discs